 - History of prior claims.
 Businesses that have had a history of frequent claims will likely see higher premiums.
 Businesses with no prior claims history are seen as low risk and will see better pricing.

-For more specific types of insurance, insurers look at the factors that raise risk for that coverage.
+For more specific types of insurance coverages, insurers look at the factors that raise risk for that coverage.
 For example, commercial auto insurance providers would look at the size of your fleet, types of vehicles, how vehicles are used, and other factors to determine your risk level and pricing.

 What types of business insurance do I need?

 Business insurance can cover your small business from a number of perils, from property damage to employee lawsuits to data breaches.
 Depending on your particular business and the unique risks you face, you may opt to purchase a variety of coverages.
-Below, we’ve highlighted the most common and essential insurance types for small businesses, regardless of industry or business type.
+Below, we’ve highlighted the most essential and common types of insurance for small businesses, regardless of industry or business type.

 How do I choose an insurance provider?